“Leaked” US documents are a mix of true and false information – Ukrainian Defence Minister

 Oleksii Reznikov is in the Spanish capital for a summit with his counterpart, Margarita Robles.

-I had the honor of meeting with my 🇪🇦 colleague Margarita Robles @Defensagob.
+I had the honor of meeting with my 🇪🇦 colleague Margarita Robles @Defensagob.— Oleksii Reznikov (@oleksiireznikov) April 12, 2023

 We greatly appreciate Spain's security assistance.